mygeone/Cripto-Lab4/README.md

   -p PASSWORD       Proceess a password to hash
   -f PASSWORD_FILE  Proceess a list of passwords to hash in a .txt file -s STDIN_TEXT     Proceess a stdin text to hash
-  -v                Verbose mode
+  -e PASSWORD       Calculate a estimated entropy for a given password -v                Verbose mode

 Examples: